wessberg/marshaller/README.md

 ## Changelog:

+**v2.0.1**:

+- Bumped TypeDetector dependency.
+Allowed construction without explicitly calling the constructor with TypeDetector so it can be used by clients who does not directly depend on it.

 **v2.0.0**:

 - Major overhaul.
 Where the Marshaller could previously map between any types, the Marshaller now has a sharp focus on being able to marshal any data to a string representation and be able to unmarshal the data back into the native representation in a non-destructive operation (e.g. all data should be re-retrievable).